tomasdevelopment/Data_Engineering_Pipelines_Portafolio/SQL + Python/readme.md

 For clarity and maintainability, the repository is organized as follows:

-/flask_app
-Contains all code related to the Flask application, including the main flask_app.py file, configuration files, templates, and static assets.

-/streamlit_dashboard
+/Flaskapp+Streamlit_tiktok_dashboard.py
 Contains the Streamlit TikTok dashboard code (e.g., Streamlit_tiktok_dashboard.py) and related assets.
+& also contains all code related to the Flask application, including the main flask_app.py file, configuration files, templates, and static assets.

 /hogwarts_db_comparison
 Contains scripts and tests for comparing PostgreSQL and MySQL performance.
 Subdirectories may separate PostgreSQL tests from MySQL tests.